Start transaction with consistent snapshot¶

-Percona Server has ported MariaDB enhancement for
+Percona Server for MySQL has ported MariaDB enhancement for

 START TRANSACTION WITH CONSISTENT SNAPSHOTS feature to MySQL 5.6 group commit implementation.
 This enhancement makes binary log positions consistent with InnoDB transaction snapshots.